-Dirichlet points require an imposed pressure head, this is done with the array hbor.
-Neumann points require an imposed flux, this is done with the array qbor.
-So to define an imposed flux of 1.e-6 m/s at the boundary point iptfr one could use:
+Dirichlet points require an imposed pressure head, this is done with the array HBOR.
+Neumann points require an imposed flux, this is done with the array QBOR.
+So to define an imposed flux on 1.e-6 at the boundary point IPTFR one could use:

-'''

-lihbor(iptfr) = kneu

-qbor(iptfr) = 1.e-6
+LIHBOR(IPTFR) = KNEU QBOR(IPTFR) = 1.e-6

-'''